SapienzaNLP/zebra/README.md

 ZEBRA is a plug-and-play retrieval augmentation framework for **Commonsense Question Answering**. \
 It is composed of two pipeline stages: *knowledge generation* and *informed reasoning*. \
 The knowledge generation step is responsible for:
-- retrieving relevant examples of question-knowledge pairs from a large collection
+- given a question, retrieving relevant examples of question-knowledge pairs from a large collection
-- prompting a LLM to generate useful explanations for the given input question by leveraging the relation between the retrieved question-knowledge pairs.
+- prompting a LLM to generate useful explanations for the given input question by leveraging the relationships between the retrieved question-knowledge pairs.

 The informed reasoning step is responsible for prompting a LLM for the question answering task by taking advantage of the previously generated explanations.

-Here is an example on how you can use ZEBRA for question answering:
+Here is an example of how to use ZEBRA for question answering:

 ```python
 from zebra import Zebra